Bachelor of Science degree

 And no path is set in stone.
 A graduate of biology, for instance, may conduct research in a hospital while another becomes a fisheries technician for the government.

-What we can promise you is you'll start a reaction, one that propels you forward towards your dreams.
+Through Waterloo’s co-op program, you can explore potential jobs and gain experience.
 With this solid yet diverse degree, you've got the perfect foundation to discover that new chemical, conduct that life-changing research, get that medical school admission, create that essential business, or consult in that innovating lab.

 Is a Bachelor of Science a good degree?